Social Value in the Built Environment | Report

 Hayball and the Australian Social Value Bank (ASVB) have partnered since 2023 to explore how social value can be measured in our projects.
 The report was conceived to demonstrate how the social value framework can be utilised at different stages of a project and presents our learnings from two case studies, Redfern Place and CRT+YRD.

-Social Value in Built Environment: Lessons from Housing Case Studies [link]
+Social Value in the Built Environment: Lessons from Housing Case Studies [link]

 Acknowledgements